3dbeb41841bfbfcc24d55143816cf7f1/css-intro-box-selectors/README.md

 All I did here was add two `<p>` elements and added a class of "red" to both and an id of "green" to the last.
 Additionally I added a `<div>` element with a class of red.

-The first thing I want to do is make it so all elements with the class of "red" has a background of red.
+The first thing I want to do is make it so all elements with the class of "red" have a background of red.
 In our `styles.css`:

 ```css
 .red {